Electrical Breakdown of Excitonic Insulator: Results

 \section{Results}

-In the phase diagram depicted in Fig. \ref{fig:phase_scale}, the $x$-axis is scaled by $1/L_x$ and the $y$-axis represents the normalized electric field, $e\mathcal{E}/\Delta^0$.
-The electric field is normalized by the zero field band gap, $\Delta^0$, as the band gap is also scale-dependent, as shown in the inset of Fig.\ref{fig:phase_scale}.
+In the phase diagram depicted in Fig. \ref{fig:critical_field}(a)(b), the abscissas represent the system size $1/L_{x}$ and exciton density $n_{ex}$ separately, and the vertical axis is the in-plane electric field strength $\mathcal{E}$.
+The zero-field band gap $\Delta^0$ (black line, left axis) and the correlation length $\xi$ (purple line, right axis) estimated by Eq. \eqref{eq:correlation_length} are also plotted as functions of system size and exciton density separately in Fig. \ref{fig:critical_field}(c)(d).

-The length scale $L$ is defined by the spacing of $k$-mesh as $L=2\pi/\Delta k$.
-We use a unified momentum space cut-off $|k_{x,y}|<k_c=0.05\mathrm{a.u.}\approx 0.094\text{\AA}^{-1}$ (encloses an area about $1/10^2$ the Brillouin zones of general TMD materials), so the varying of length scale can be realized by using different sizes of $k$-mesh.
-The number of $k$ points in $y$ direction is fixed as $N_{k_y}=40$ and $L_y\approx 133$nm.
-While in $x$ direction (the direction of electric field), the number of $k$ points $N_{k_x}$ is taken from $N_{k_x}\in [160,1600]$, which gives a length scale $L_x$ varies from $533$nm to $5333$nm.
-The corresponding $N_{k_x}$s are marked above the bottom axis in Fig. \ref{fig:phase_scale} with red text.
-The number of excitons in the corresponding length scale is also marked on the top axis for reference.